-However, the Board has directed the management of the Company to begin the assessment of its current diversity levels of the Group and consider linking achievement of the measurable objective to be established by the Board.
+During the financial year, the Board has appointed Ms. Huang Yu Fen as the Non-Independent Executive Director of the Company, thereby the women representation in the Board of the Company has revised to 10%.
+The Board has also directed the management of the Company to continuously assess its current diversity levels of the Group and consider linking achievement of the measurable objective to be established by the Board.
 Consideration must be given to all recommendations to the Board the establishment of the measurable diversity objectives and also that to link the achievement of these measurable objectives to key performance indicators of the Company.
-The Nomination Committee shall review and monitor from time to time the status of the diversity level.
+Currently, the Group has achieved 20.1% of women employees from the total workforce of the Group.
+The NC shall review and monitor from time to time the status of the diversity level.